Random networks with sublinear preferential attachment: The giant component: The variance of the number of vertices in large clusters

 \section{The variance of the number of vertices in large clusters}

-In this section we provide the second moment estimate needed to show that our key empirical quantity, the number of vertices in connected components of a given size, concentrate asymptotically near their mean.
+In this section we provide the second moment estimate needed to show that our key empirical quantity, the number of vertices in connected components of a given size, concentrate asymptotically near their mean. \begin{prop} Suppose that $(c_N)_{N\in\IN}$ and $(n_N)_{N\in\IN}$ are sequences of integers satisfying $1\leq c_N,n_N\leq N$ such that $c_N^2 n_N^{\gamma^+-1}$ is bounded from above.
+Then, for a constant $C_{\mmbox{\ref{prop0825-1}}}>0$ depending on these sequences and on $f$, we have